Conflict-free Representation In Municipal Courts

 Municipal courts - provision of independent defense counsel to indigent defendants.
 The act requires each municipality, on and after January 1, 2020, to provide independent indigent defense for each indigent defendant facing a possible jail sentence for a violation of a municipal ordinance.
-Independent indigent defense requires, at minimum, that a nonpartisan entity independent of the municipal court and municipal officials oversee the provision of indigent defense counsel.
+Independent indigent defense requires, at minimum, that a nonpartisan entity independent of the municipal court and municipal officials oversee or evaluate indigent defense counsel.
 To satisfy this requirement, a municipality that contracts directly with one or more defense attorneys to provide counsel to indigent defendants shall ensure that:

 - Evaluate the provision of defense counsel to indigent defendants; or

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)